Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Collection APIs such as `map`, `filter`, and `fold` heavily use
-higher-order functions.

 ---

 ## What is a companion object?

--   A companion object provides class-level members.
+- A companion object provides class-level members associated with a class.
 - Kotlin does not have Java-style static members.
+- A companion object can implement interfaces and expose factory methods.

 ```kotlin
 class User private constructor() {